bovi/ias/README.md

 The code is very unstable and quite a mess at the moment.
 Usage is only suggested to the brave!

-I added ias.cpp.bin also to the repository.
-This is the ARM binary which is includes libmruby and the IAS code already cross-compiled.
+I also added ias.cpp.bin to the repository.
+This is the ARM binary which includes libmruby and the IAS code already cross-compiled.

 You can take the ias.cpp.bin and flash it by yourself: